waycaan/mazine/readme.md

 - **Code Hosting**: The project code is hosted on **GitHub** and deployed to **Vercel**.
 - **Environment Variable Management**: Passwords and related environment variables must be manually added to Vercel to ensure the security of sensitive information.

+## Updates

+- Enhanced login verification by using encrypted password hashes and storing random JWTs in cookies for access authentication.
+- Improved cache loading strategy to maximize response speed.

 ### CDN Security and Recommended Configuration

 Due to the high risk of password leaks when handling CDN through open-source code, this project does not include any CDN conversion code.
 It is recommended to manage the CDN using the following methods: